gripableteam/gripable-play-unity-docs/source/index.html.md

 bool IsSubscribedToWorldFrameQuaternion();
 ```

-> IsSubscribedToWorldFrameQuaternion returns true or false whether the device is subscribed to world frame quaternion data or not.
+> Returns true or false whether the device is subscribed to world frame quaternion data or not.

 ```csharp
 bool isSubscribed = gripablePlay.IsSubscribedToWorldFrameQuaternion();
 ```

-IsSubscribedToWorldFrameQuaternion returns true or false whether the device is subscribed to world frame quaternion data or not.
+Returns true or false whether the device is subscribed to world frame quaternion data or not.

 ### Return Values

 Returns | Description
 ------- | -----------
-true | The device is subscribed to world frame Quaternion
+<code>true</code> | The device is subscribed to world frame Quaternion
-false | The device is not subscribed to world frame Quaternion or not initialised
+<code>false</code> | The device is not subscribed to world frame Quaternion or not initialised

 ## GetWorldFrameQuaternion()